What is Federalism?

 - Even after grouping, people who knew Hindi as their second and third language, the total number of Hindi-speaking people was less than 50%.

-The way Constitution has made the Centre and the States share powers has also strengthened federalism in India.
+- The way Constitution has made the Centre and the States share powers have also strengthened federalism in India.

 (i) India is a very big country.

-(ii) Difficult for the union and state governments to manage big provinces and huge population.
+(ii) Difficult for the union and state governments to manage big provinces and huge populations.

 In a big country like India, it is essential to have an elected government at the local level also.